ferndev/cl-samples/httpclient/README.md

 ### Running this Sample

+- run composer install to get your dependencies in place.
+You should get CL and Guzzle installed in your vendor folder.
 - Access this sample **index.php** file via your webserver
 - If all goes well, you will receive a response with content similar to this:

-  Number of books returned: 25
+  Number of books returned: 25<br>
-  Title: Software Engineering
+  Title: Software Engineering<br>
-  Author: Roger S. Pressman
+  Author: Roger S. Pressman<br>
-  Author: Roger Pressman
+  Author: Roger Pressman<br>
-  Title: Cloak and Dagger Net Force (Tom Clancy's Net Force #1)
+  Title: Cloak and Dagger Net Force (Tom Clancy's Net Force #1)<br>
-  Author: Tom Clancy
+  Author: Tom Clancy<br>
-  Author: Steve R. Pieczenik
+  Author: Steve R. Pieczenik<br>
-  Title: Information systems literacy
+  Title: Information systems literacy<br>
-  Author: Hossein Bidgoli
+  Author: Hossein Bidgoli<br>
-  Title: IBM PC Apprentice
+  Title: IBM PC Apprentice<br>
-  Author: Inc. Wordware Pub.
+  Author: Inc. Wordware Pub.<br>
-  Author: Leonard Paul Kubiak
+  Author: Leonard Paul Kubiak<br>
-  Title: IEEE standard for information technology
+  Title: IEEE standard for information technology<br>
-  Author: Institute of Electrical and Electronics Engineers.
+  Author: Institute of Electrical and Electronics Engineers.<br>
-  Author: IEEE
+  Author: IEEE<br>
-  Author: Institute of Electrical & Electronics En
+  Author: Institute of Electrical &amp; Electronics En<br>

-  ...
+- Initially the App was configured to use cUrl as underlying or delegating httpclient
+- You can try then changing the http client to use Guzzle instead, and then reload the App.
+- You should still get the same result.

+Remember that in order to switch to Guzzle as the client, all you need to do is change this line in index.php:<br>
+_$config->addAppConfig('httpclient', 'curl')_ so it reads as follows:<br>
+_$config->addAppConfig('httpclient', 'guzzle')_<br>